Foods for Hair Growth: 11 Nutrient-Rich Options

-Foods that stimulate hair growth include:
+Foods that may help promote hair growth include:

 1. Fish